Cycling74/min-devkit/ReadMe.md

 * Xcode: Run `cmake -G Xcode ..` and then run `cmake --build .` or open the Xcode project from this "build" folder and use the GUI.
 * Make: Run `cmake ..` and then run `cmake --build .` or `make`.
 Note that the Xcode project is preferrable because it is able substitute values for e.g. the Info.plist files in your builds.

+Note: you can add the `-j4` option where "4" is the number of cores to use.
+This can help to speed up your builds, though sometimes the error output is interleaved in such a way as to make troubleshooting more difficult.

 ### Windows

 If you are using Visual Studio then Visual Studio 2015 is the minimum requirement.
 You can run `cmake --help` to get a list of the options available.
 Assuming some version of Visual Studio 2015, the commands to generate the projects will look like this: